The Science Behind F1 Tyres: How They Withstand Extreme Forces

 Tire Flat Spots

 A flat spot occurs on the tire as the rubber is ripped away by the asphalt.
-The tire will emit white smoke when it is flat-spotted as it skids or slides on the track.
-Tires with flat spots are not perfectly round since part of the contact patch has been flattened.
+The tyre will emit white smoke when it is flat-spotted as it skids or slides on the track.
+Tyres with flat spots are not perfectly round since part of the contact patch has been flattened.
 A flat spot will significantly affect a car’s handling as vibrations will occur, which can damage the car’s components.

 Why Do F1 Teams Scrape Tyres?

-A layer of gum-like substance is found on previously used tires that have been run on, resulting from the melting of rubber as well as debris from cars driving off the track.
+A layer of gum-like substance is found on previously used tyres that have been run on, resulting from the melting of rubber as well as debris from cars driving off the track.
 It is vital to remove these excess rubber particles and other debris.

 Tire scraping requires a tool similar to a heat gun—a tool that generates steam of very high temperature enough to melt the surface of a used tyre.
 This process melts a layer of the tyre, revealing what lies underneath.
 As a result, they get a tyre that looks almost brand new.

 This process has a lot of benefits.
-One, it widens the tyres patch in contact with the road— providing more grip.
+One, it widens the tyre patch in contact with the road— providing more grip.
 Two, it reduces the tyre’s weight.
 Three, it reduces overheating which then reduces tyre degradation.

 Can Formula 1 tyres be reused?